wader/fq/doc/dev.md

 - Try to not decode too much as one value.
 A length encoded int could be two fields, but maybe a length prefixed string should be one.
 Flags can be struct with bit-fields.
-- Map as many value as possible to more symbolic values.
+- Map as many value as possible to symbolic values.
 - Endian is inherited inside one format decoder, defaults to big endian for new format decoder
-- Make sure zero length or no frames found etc fails decoding
+- Make sure zero length or no frames/packets etc fails decoding
 - If format is in the probe group make sure to validate input to make it non-ambiguous with other decoders
-- Try keep decoder code as declarative as possible
+- Try keep decoder code "declarative" if possible
 - Split into multiple sub formats if possible.
 Makes it possible to use them separately.
 - Validate/Assert
 - Error/Fatal/panic
-- Is format probeable or not
-- Can new formats be added to other formats
+- Can new formats be added to other formats?
-- Does the new format include existing formats
+- Does the new format include existing formats?

 ### Checklist